Sougata2006/World-Clock/README.md

 # 🌍 World Clock Web App

 A simple yet elegant **World Clock** built using HTML, CSS and JavaScript.
-It allows you to check the current time in multiple time zones around the world, with live updates.
+It allows you to check the current time in multiple time zones around the world with live updates.

 ---